"Iridescent" Reflective Tags to Enable Radar-based Orientation Estimation: Numerical Performance Analysis

-Finally, Fig.~\ref{fig:FigFq} depicts the angular coverage achieved by RPA with respect to its feasible angular estimation range for a given target (maximum) mean absolute error for $F\in\{4,16,64,256\}$ and two different configurations of $(\gamma,M)$.
-Note that as $F$ increases the angular coverage may increase or decrease depending on the target accuracy as expected from our previous discussions around Fig.~\ref{fig:FigFK}.
-Meanwhile, and as expected, a greater $\gamma$ and/or $M$ improves the estimation accuracy, and thus angular coverage given a target estimation accuracy.
-For instance, the maximum mean absolute estimation errors for a $60\%$ angular coverage of the feasible estimation region can be approximately reduced $16^\circ,0^\circ,1.5^\circ$, and $31^\circ$ for $F=4,16,64,$ and $256$, respectively, by increasing the transmit SNR in 10 dB and the number of antennas in 4.
+Fig.~\ref{fig:FigFq} depicts the angular coverage achieved by RPA with respect to its feasible angular estimation range for a given target (maximum) mean absolute error.
+This is shown for $F\in\{4,16,64,256\}$ and two different configurations of $\gamma$ and $M$.
+Note that as $F$ increases, the angular coverage may increase or decrease depending on the target accuracy, as expected from our previous discussions around Fig.~\ref{fig:FigFK}.
+Meanwhile, and as expected, a greater $\gamma$ improves the estimation accuracy, and thus angular coverage, given a target estimation accuracy.
+The gains become more noticeable and evident as $F$ increases.
+The reason is that the estimation error comes mainly from the signal noise as $F$ increases, which can be mitigated easily by strengthening the sensing signal power.
+This is not the case given a relatively small $F$, for which the estimation error is dominated by the quantization error induced by a discrete set of candidate angles under consideration.
+Indeed, we can observe in the figure that the maximum mean absolute estimation errors for a $60\%$ angular coverage of the feasible estimation region can be approximately reduced $0^\circ,10^\circ,33^\circ$, and $44^\circ$ for $F=4,16,64,$ and $256$, respectively, by increasing the transmit SNR from $140$ to $160$ dB.
+The impact of $M$ is trickier, as the estimation errors approximately increase $5^\circ$ and $11^\circ$ for $F=4$ and $F=16$, respectively, and decrease $25^\circ$ and $43^\circ$ for $F=64$ and $F=256$, respectively, by increasing $M$ from 2 to 8 for a $60\%$ angular coverage of the feasible estimation region.
+This is because beams become narrower as $M$ increases, which, although it leads to a higher SNR, may reinforce the quantization errors that dominate in the small-$F$ regime.